stolo93/resh-shell/README.md

-# rsh-shell
+# resh-shell
-First attempt of building my own shell
+### First attempt of building my own shell

+Planning to make a simple shell with basic commands, without scripting.

+## Build
+To build the shell, simply run make in the project's root directory.

+#### v0.1

+- Reading input
+- Running programs
+- No commands yet
+- Arguments for programs are parsed based on spaces